 'Tirra lira', by the river. (lines 105-7)

 Crystal has many facets and here can be taken to represent a multiplicity and intensity of perspective.
-Ricks writes that this passage shows a 're-reflection' which is overwhelming to the point that it serves to cancel out the Lady of Shalott's previously calm life of reflection.
-He also points out the 'river/river' rhyme in this passage as 'the only time in the poem, a word rhymes with itself - a perfect reflection'.
+Ricks writes that this passage shows a which is overwhelming to the point that it serves to cancel out the Lady of Shalott's previously calm life of reflection.
+He also points out the 'river/river' rhyme in this passage as .
 This perfection within the verse is used ironically to describe the Lady's reflected life, a life which creates an imperfect reality, and a mode of perception which is ultimately unsustainable.
 Interestingly, the process leading up to this perfect reflection is described through terms of heat and fire similar to those used in 'Mariana in the South'.
 In the description of Lancelot we read 'The helmet and the helmet-feather / Burned like one burning flame together' (line 93-4).
 He is later described as 'Some bearded meteor' (line 98) and he glows 'in sunlight' (line 100).
 Likewise, when he appears in the mirror he does so blindingly: 'he flashed into the crystal mirror' (line 106).
 The burning and all-powerful language of desire follows Lancelot into the world of Shalott, and shatters the fragile life of female art and reflection.

 Throughout Tennyson's work, feminine spaces are portrayed as incompatible with and separate from patriarchal society.
 They are generally fragile frameworks that shatter with the first hint of fiery desire, or fall into apathy along with protagonists who possess no will to realise their independent female creativity.
 One poem which appears to provide an exception to this pattern of tragic female figures and landscapes is 'Fatima'.
 Though the first stanza appears to portray weakness in love, and female fragility through phrases such as 'O withering might!' (line 1) and 'Lo, parched and withered, deaf and blind' (line 6), a strong sense of Fatima's power manifests itself as the poem progresses.
 There is no refrain in this poem and because of this its protagonist is not bounded tightly by language and landscape in the style of the women we have so far looked at; instead the steady four beat rhythm powerfully carries the poem forwards.